harrychown/asp_lncrna/README.md

 **Validation of lncRNAs using SRA data**

 We validated the presence of lncRNAs in other datasets by utilising sequencing reads from public experiments.
-Three experiments were used to validate this: a time-series experiment on _Aspergillus fumigatus_ after exposure to itraconazole (https://www.ncbi.nlm.nih.gov/bioproject/PRJNA482512), expression analysis after iron-starvation and oxidative stress (https://www.ncbi.nlm.nih.gov/bioproject/PRJNA374516) and transcriptional response after calcium exposure of wildtype, _crzA_ and _zipD_ mutants (https://www.ncbi.nlm.nih.gov/bioproject/PRJNA445394).
+Three experiments were used to validate this: a time-series experiment on _Aspergillus fumigatus_ after exposure to itraconazole (https://www.ncbi.nlm.nih.gov/bioproject/PRJNA482512), expression analysis of _ppzA_ mutant, and wild-type, after iron-starvation (https://www.ncbi.nlm.nih.gov/bioproject/PRJNA381768) and transcriptional response of mitochondrial mutant compared to wild-type (https://www.ncbi.nlm.nih.gov/bioproject/PRJNA627614).

-SRA read accessions were downloaded and named accordingly (e.g. time, condition, calcium).
+SRA read accessions were downloaded and named accordingly (e.g. time, fe, mito).